 By examining the z-score values written as messages or by opening and examining those values in the Output Table, you can determine if there are any peak distances.
 More typically, however, you would identify peak distances by looking at the graphic in the optional Output Report file.
 The report has three pages.
 An example of the first page of the report is shown below.
 Notice that this graph has three peak z-scores associated with distances of 5000, 9000, and 13000 feet.
 A halo will be drawn to highlight both the first peak distance and the maximum peak distance, but all peaks represent distances where the spatial processes promoting clustering are most pronounced.
 You can select the peak that best reflects the scale of your analytical question.
 In some cases, there will only be one halo because the first and the maximum peaks are found at the same distance.
 If none of the z-score peaks are statistically significant, then none of the peaks will have the light blue halo.
 Notice that the color of the plotted z-score corresponds to the legend showing the critical values for statistical significance.

 On page two of the report, the distances and z-score values are presented in table format.
 The last page of the report documents the parameter settings used when the tool was run.
 To get a report file, provide a path for the Output Report parameter.

 - Videos outlining some best practices for performing a hot spot analysis:

-- Tutorial and video walking through an analysis of Dengue Fever data that uses the Incremental Spatial Autocorrelation tool:
+- The Spatial Pattern Analysis Tutorial walks through an analysis of Dengue Fever data that uses the Incremental Spatial Autocorrelation tool.